SlimeDip/T.A.M.P.O/README.md

 }
 ```
 In this example:
-- External code can only call `ai.chatWithAnalysis()` - the public method
+- External code can only call `ai.chatWithAnalysis()` which is the public method
-- Internal implementation (sendChatRequest, API details, response parsing) is completely hidden
+- Internal implementation like sendChatRequest, API details, response parsing is completely hidden
-- Sensitive data (API_KEY, URLs, HTTP client) are private and inaccessible
+- Sensitive data like API_KEY, URLs, HTTP client are private and inaccessible
-- State integrity is maintained - no external code can modify API configuration or bypass validation
+- State integrity is maintained, no external code can modify API configuration or bypass validation

 ### Abstraction
 - Lover (abstract class) defines the common interface/behavior (e.g., getPrompt()) for all personalities.